2022boussaidi/QRAndBarcodeScanner/README.md

-QR & Barcode Scanner is an ad-free, open-source scanner app.
-It uses the [ZXing][zxing] scanning library.
+QR & Barcode Scanner a scanner app uses the [ZXing][zxing] scanning library.

 ## Authentification with firebase